 Since XPETI has claimed that this Thermator line is specifically produced for hiking and trekking purposes, adhesive and flexible soles should be put in the limelight.

 EVA midsole, along with Ortholite footbed, is both made from rubber.
-Yet Thermator 8” EVA midsole has an advantage over Danner’s Pronghorn 8” Ortholite footbed due to the fact that they’re more eco-friendly and give more praises to cushioning and stability.
+Yet Thermator 8” EVA midsole has an advantage over Danner’s Pronghorn 8” Ortholite footbed due to the fact that they’re more eco-friendly and give more praise to cushioning and stability.

 Waterproof mesh upper and Hydroshield Membrane moisture-wicking mesh lining

 The outsole, furnished with mesh upper and liners on top and Hydroshield Membrane rubber, forms a breathable and water-resistant cushioning layer to promote the health of your feet.
-Trudging through streams and creeks or sinking in snow-drifts all you can, the water can’t sneak in from the top, sides, or bottom.
+Trudging through streams and creeks or sinking in snow drifts all you can, the water can’t sneak in from the top, sides, or bottom.

 Molded TPU ankle support

-Molded TPU support is explicitly designed to ensure you would have the most comfortable experiences through a shaft that fits your ankle to the T. It can stretch out after a few breaks-in in cold weather, it can resist abrasion, chemicals, hydrolysis, microbes and snake fangs, as well.
+Molded TPU support is explicitly designed to ensure you would have the most comfortable experiences through a shaft that fits your ankle to the T. It can stretch out after a few breaks-in in cold weather, it can resist abrasion, chemicals, hydrolysis, microbes, and snake fangs, as well.

 200 gram Thinsulate insulation